16 Dec, 2021

 Steps To Take Before a Separation

 A spousal buyout might be necessary if you are in the process of terminating your marriage.
-Since your mortgage is a financial obligation, your lender will want to make sure nobody leaves the house before the papers are in order.
+Since your mortgage is a financial obligation, your mortgage lender will want to make sure nobody leaves the house before the papers are in order.

 Step 1: Make Sure The Relationship Is Really Over